-This Technote explains how to configure automated Fire Flow and how to interpret and troubleshoot calculated fire flow results, in WaterCAD or WaterGEMS.
+This TechNote explains how to configure automated Fire Flow and how to interpret and troubleshoot calculated fire flow results, using WaterCAD or WaterGEMS.

 Table of Contents

 Fire Flow Alternative

 Before reading this Technote, it is recommended that the user complete the Fire flow Quick start lesson.
 This is located in WaterCAD/WaterGEMS Help documentation, under Contents > Quick Start Lessons > Automated Fire Flow Analysis.
 You can also find them at File > Help > Quick Start Lessions (for V8i, go to Help > Quick Start Lessons).
 You can also watch a video here.
 You can also watch this short video highlighting the ease-of-use enhancements in the latest CONNECT Edition versions.

 The automated fire flow analysis is a common tool used in WaterCAD and WaterGEMS to ensure enough protection is provided during fire emergencies.
 The user is able to enter constraints in order to determine how much fire flow is available at hydrants while maintaining adequate system pressure.
 Several tools available to aid in understanding fire flow results.

 Starting with WaterGEMS V8i SELECTseries 6, the SCADAConnect Simulator tool has a new Fire response option.
 Fire Response enables you to place a fire demand (or other emergency flows) at a node for a period of time to determine its impact on pressure and flows and possibly test alternative ways of responding to the fire.
 The following link has information on this: Simulating a Fire Response in SCADAConnect Simulator or WaterOPS.

 Note: The automated fire flow steps below are only for WaterGEMS and WaterCAD.
 Though this feature is mentioned in the HAMMER Help documentation (as of February 2020), this feature is not available in HAMMER.